lyndonpanton/counter/README.md

 ## Description

-An application that allows a user to increment, decrement, and reset a counter.
+An application that allows users to increment, decrement, and reset a counter.

 ## Credits